New Hampshire Minimum Auto Insurance Requirements for 2024 (See What NH Requires Here!)

 What penalties could I face if I don’t have the mandatory insurance?

-New Hampshire doesn’t require you to buy car insurance, but you will have to buy insurance for at least three years if you are in an accident while you are uninsured.
+New Hampshire doesn’t require car insurance, but you must buy insurance for at least three years if you are in an accident while uninsured.

 If you are in an accident and the combined damages are over $1,000 or someone is injured, New Hampshire may suspend your driver’s license and auto registration.

-New Hampshire requires you to have minimum amounts of insurance coverage if you do choose to buy car insurance.
+New Hampshire requires minimum insurance coverage if you choose to buy car insurance.
 Basic bodily injury liability coverage of $25,000 per person will run out quickly in case of a serious accident.

 Who is required to buy car insurance in New Hampshire?

-Individuals convicted of driving under the influence (DWI) and those whose licenses have been decertified are required to buy car insurance in New Hampshire.
+Individuals convicted of driving while intoxicated (DWI) and those whose licenses have been decertified are required to buy car insurance in New Hampshire.

 Free Auto Insurance Comparison